thiagodnf/bubble-chart-for-gnuplot/README.md

 If you encounter any problems, please use the [GitHub Issue Tracker](https://github.com/thiagodnf/bubble-chart-for-gnuplot/issues) .

-If you like publications.js, let me know.
+If you like this projet, let me know.